LanarsInc/phone_input/README.md

   * `searchInputWidth` The width of the search input field, if specified.

 * **CountrySelectorNavigator.bottomSheet**
-  Open a bottom sheet expanding to all available space in both axis Extra parameters:
+  Extra parameters:
   * `bottomSheetDragHandlerColor` The [Color] of the divider at the top on the bottom sheet and other extra params as in the dialog

 * **CountrySelectorNavigator.modalBottomSheet**
-  Open a modal bottom sheet expanded horizontally Extra parameters:
+  Extra parameters:
-  * `height` (double, default null) Allow to determine the height of the bottom sheet and other extra params as in the bottomSheet
+  * `height` Provides the capability to define the height of the bottom sheet.

 * **CountrySelectorNavigator.draggableBottomSheet**
-  Open a modal bottom sheet expanded horizontally which may be dragged from a minimum to a maximum of current available height.
-  Uses internally the `DraggableScrollableSheet` flutter widget Extra parameters:
+  Extra parameters:
-  * `initialChildSize` (double, default: `0.5`) factor of current available height used when opening
-  * `minChildSize` (double, default: `0.Z5`) : maximum factor of current available height
+  * `initialChildSize` Defines the initial height of the bottom sheet.
-  * `minChildSize` (double, default: `0.Z5`) : minimum factor of current available height
+  * `minChildSize` Defines the minimum height that the bottom sheet can occupy.
+  * `maxChildSize` Defines the maximum height that the bottom sheet can occupy.
-  * `borderRadius` (BorderRadiusGeometry, default: 16px circular radius on top left/right) and other extra params as in the dialog
+  * `borderRadius` Controls the rounded corner radius of the bottom sheet. and other extra params as in the dialog

 * **CountrySelectorNavigator.dropdown**
-  Open a dropdown menu under text input with customizable height.
   Since dropdown is implemented using overlay it is necessary to pass Layer Link.
   Extra parameters:
   * required `layerLink` The LayerLink for overlay positioning
-  * `borderRadius` The dropdown's border radius
+  * `borderRadius` The dropdown's border-radius
   * `listHeight` The height of the dropdown list
   * `backgroundColor` The background color of the dropdown and other extra params as in the dialog